How To Get To Great Ideas

-If your answer to any of these questions is “Yes,” you’re the very person this book was created for.
+If your answer to any of these questions is “Yes,” you’re the very person How To Get To Great Ideas was written for.

 It’s a practical guide on how people and organizations can have better ideas.
 It draws on scientific study, academic theory, and decades of personal experience.
 And much of it runs counter to most people’s understanding of creativity.

 It’s divided into four easy-to-digest parts: